isocpp/CppCoreGuidelines/docs/gsl-intro.md

 > - Prefer `span<T>`'s `.size_bytes()` instead of `.size() * sizeof(T)`.

-<br><br><br>
-# *** TODO - Other span suggestions and questions back to Bjarne and Neil

-Bjarne suggested:

-- given an STL style interface ([b:e)), how do I implement it using a span?

-HS: I couldn't think of an example so I skipped this

-- show a use of string_span

-HS: I think we're dropping this, so it doesn't need an example, right?

-- I would concentrate on span and push not_null(), narrow(), and friends to a separate note.

-HS: OK, stopping with the above for now -- what more can we say about span?

-- I would be happy to review a rough draft.

-HS: Here you go! :)

-Neil suggested:

--	some guidance on how to deal with standard lib container size_t vs span ptrdiff_t mismatch.

-HS: Do you have an example in mind?

-<br><br><br><br><br>
-# MORE RAW NOTES

-I'll continue with more of these, and possibly in a separate note as Bjarne suggests a few lines above, if everyone agrees.

-## Neil
+## And a few `span`-related hints

+These are not directly related to `span` but can often come up while using `span`.

--	use `byte` everywhere you are handling memory (as opposed to characters or integers)
+   * Use `byte` everywhere you are handling memory (as opposed to characters or integers).
+That is, when accessing a chunk of raw memory, use `gsl::span<std::byte>`.

--	use `narrow()` when you cannot afford to be surprised by a value change during conversion to a smaller range (includes going between signed to unsigned)
+   * Use `narrow()` when you cannot afford to be surprised by a value change during conversion to a smaller range.
+This includes going between a signed `span` size or index and an unsigned today's-STL-container `.size()`, though the `span` constructors from containers nicely encapsulate many of these conversions.

--	use `narrow_cast()` when you are *sure* you won’t be surprised by a value change during conversion to a smaller range
+   * Similarly, use `narrow_cast()` when you are *sure* you won’t be surprised by a value change during conversion to a smaller range

-> -	pass `not_null` by value

-I suspect this isn't right -- I think it should be "pass `not_null<T>` the same as `T`".
-For example, `not_null<int*>` should be passed by value, but `not_null<shared_ptr<int>>` should probably be passed by `const&`.

--	use `not_null` on any raw pointer parameter that should never contain nullptr